SapitoSucio/froggo-guides/docs/script_commands.md

 function **%TAB%****script****%TAB%****<function name\>****%TAB%**{**<code\>**}

-This will define a function object, callable with the 'callfunc' command (see below).
+This will define a function object, callable with the `callfunc` command (see below).
 This object will load on every map server separately, so you can get at it from anywhere.
-It's not possible to call the code in this object by anything other than the 'callfunc' script command.
+It's not possible to call the code in this object by anything other than the `callfunc` script command.

-The code part is the script code that will execute whenever the function is called with 'callfunc'.
+The code part is the script code that will execute whenever the function is called with `callfunc`.
 It has to be in curly brackets, unlike elsewhere where we use curly brackets, these do NOT signify an optional parameter.

-Once an object is defined which has a 'code' field to its definition, it contains script commands which can actually be triggered and executed.
+Once an object is defined which has a `code` field to its definition, it contains script commands which can actually be triggered and executed.

 *~ RID?
 GID? ~*